Indians abroad forgo values, eat beef: Giriraj Singh stokes controversy again

 Known for his hyper-nationalistic outbursts, Singh has courted controversy on a number of occasions on account of his outbursts.

-Last year, he likened India's burgeoning population to "second-stage cancer" and called for stringent legislations to control it, saying that if not controlled then it will go into the fourth stage and become incurable.
+Last year, he likened India's burgeoning population to "second-stage cancer" and called for stringent legislation to control it, saying that if not controlled then it will go into the fourth stage and become incurable.

 Singh had stirred controversy claiming that the Centre will set up a cow factory.